- Start with the right mobile plan and Add-Ons.

 - Monitor your data usage regularly.

 - Set which Apps can use your data.

-If you stick to these guidelines, you can make your monthly data allowance last longer and avoid unexpected data charges.
+By using these guidelines, you can make the most of your data every month and avoid unexpected charges.

 You can also choose an Endless data plan and not worry about your data usage.

 These are simply units for measuring data, just like centimetres, metres and kilometres are used for distance.

 - KB which means kilobyte: 1,024 KB = 1MB.

 - MB which means megabyte: 1,024 MB = 1GB.